hubotio/hubot/docs/adapters/campfire.md

     % bin/hubot -a campfire

-If you are deploying to Heroku or using foreman, you need to make sure the hubot is called with `-a Campfire` in the `Procfile`:
+If you are using foreman, you need to make sure the hubot is called with `-a Campfire` in the `Procfile`:

     web: bin/hubot -a campfire -n Hubot